DXHeroes/knowledge-base-content/practices/infrastructure_as_code.md

 ###  Cost

-IaC practices and tools can reduce cost of the service (save you money).
-Through automatisation you are lowering the manual labour which allows Ops/Dev Ops team to focus on something else.
-Moreover, through spinning you are using your resources optimally.
+IaC practices and tools can reduce the cost of the service (save you money).
+Through automatization, you are lowering the manual labor that allows Ops/Dev Ops team to focus on something else.
+Moreover, through spinning, you are using your resources optimally.

 ### Speed